antazoey/patchday-ios/PDKit/readme.md

 ## PDKit

-PDKit is a place for common / shared functions for PatchDay tools to use I made it upon the decision to make a Today App.
+PDKit is a place for common / shared functions for PatchDay tools to use I made it upon the decision to make [PatchDayToday](../PatchDayToday/readme.md), the PatchDay Today app.